 Middle Distance Running

-The results for protocol 1 show’s that a caffeine supplement has a positive effect mid rang high-intensity exercise, this is due to the enhancement of oxygen uptake.
+The results for protocol 1 show’s that a caffeine supplement has a positive effect on mid-range high-intensity exercise, this is due to the enhancement of oxygen uptake.
 Protocol 2 was the same design as protocol 1 except the final 400m would be a sprint and only ten subjects participated.

 The testing revealed that all ten subjects submitted faster times, a variance test was used to show a significant difference of p<0.6.
 The results of protocol 2 were affected by the rate of perceived exertion (RPE) of the intensity of the exercise, also they were affected by a reduction in fatigue.

-The limitation of this testing is` that again only male subjects were used, this is a limitation as females may react differently to caffeine and change the course of the results.
-However, a strength of this study compared to Stuart et al., (2005) study is that more subjects were used which makes this study more reliable.
+The limitation of this testing is that, again, only male subjects were used, this is a limitation as females may react differently to caffeine and change the course of the results.
+However, a strength of this study compared to the Stuart et al., (2005) study is that more subjects were used which makes this study more reliable.

 Muscular strength can be important in a wide range of sports stretching from water polo to weight lifting.
 Muscular strength is the force one exerts against resistance and could be used in football when goalkeepers kick the ball.

 Hudson et al., (2008) performed a study on the effects of caffeine supplementation on resistance training.
 The testing method was an experimental double-blind placebo design.

 To help conduct this study he used 15 male subjects with a mean age of 22 who ingested a caffeine supplement of 6-6.4mg.kg-1body mass.
 Arm curls and leg extensions were used for the testing as they are popular among athletes.
 For the leg extensions, there was a significant difference between the total number of repetitions completed with caffeine ingestion p<0.05.